 According to tradition, the Buddha was born on April 8.
 However, for purely practical reasons we celebrate this event when the weather is warmer and we can be outdoors.
-This year we are hoping to resume having a traditional celebration, with people in attendance as well as on Zoom.
+This year we will have a traditional, i.e. pre-pandemic style, celebration, with people in attendance as well as on Zoom.

 - The ceremony begins at 10:00.
 Everyone should be at the Zen Center or logged onto Zoom by that time.
 We will begin chanting the Kanzeon and the ceremony will start in the Buddha Hall.

-- Those present will enter, pour tea over the Baby Buddha and present their flower offering as well as their baby gift.
+- We pour tea over the Baby Buddha and present a flower offering as well as a baby gift.

-- And then comes the puppet show telling of the story of the Buddha’s birth.
+- There is a puppet show telling the story of the Buddha’s birth.

 Of all the Buddhist holidays, this is the most fun.
 After all, it’s a birthday party!
 We hope to see you there!